 For example, let’s use $100,000 as the amount recovered by the law firm.
 If the case is settled, the legal fee will be 33% or $33,000, leaving the balance of $67,000 for the injured client.
 Yet, if the case requires a lawsuit, then the legal fee is $40,000 and the client receives $60,000.

-A Maryland personal injury lawyer works to ensure people are compensated if they are hurt as a result of someone else’s negligence, reckless or international behavior.
+A personal injury attorney works to ensure people are compensated if they are hurt as a result of someone else’s negligence, reckless or international behavior.
 Not only do these injury lawyers make sure the victim receives money, but they also fight for reimbursement of medical bills, lost wages, and any other expenses incurred during and after the accident.
 Experienced injury lawyers in Maryland know how to navigate an injury claim, guiding their clients through the process of recovery and returning to life after an injury.

 Most personal injury claims involve an insurance company.
 A lawyer is experienced and trained to negotiate with insurance companies as well as knows the insurance laws and procedures in Maryland.
 By hiring a personal injury law firm, individuals significantly increase how much money they will receive as well as preventing any missteps that could sink the injury claim.
 For example, ensuring a statute of limitations is not missed or a no-fault insurance claim is waived by inaction.

 While not every injury requires a lawyer or claim.
 The two main questions you should if you believe there is an injury claim: 1.
 Were you injured? and 2.
 Was the injury caused by someone else?
-If you answered “Yes” to both of these questions, then you should consult with a Maryland personal injury lawyer as soon as possible.
+If you answered “Yes” to both of these questions, then you should consult with a personal injury lawyer as soon as possible.

 While it may be hard to determine if someone else will pay for your injuries, a lawyer can investigate the claim and help you.
 Personal injury law is very general, some of the most common types of injury claims are: